 Net charge-offs consist of the unpaid principal balance of loans held for investment that we determine are uncollectible, net of recovered amounts.
 We exclude accrued and unpaid finance charges, fees and third-party fraud losses from charge-offs.
 Charged-off and recovered accrued and unpaid finance charges and fees are included in interest and fees on loans while fraud losses are included in other expense.
-Charge-offs are recorded as a reduction to the allowance for credit losses.
-Costs incurred to recover charged-off loans are recorded as collection expense and are included in other expense in our Consolidated Statements of Earnings.
+Charge-offs are recorded as a reduction to the allowance for credit losses, and subsequent recoveries of previously charged-off amounts are credited to the allowance for credit losses.
+Costs incurred to recover charged-off loans are recorded as collection expense and are included in Other expense in our Consolidated Statements of Earnings.

-We charge-off unsecured closed-end consumer installment loans and loans secured by collateral when they are 120 days contractually past due, and unsecured open-ended revolving loans when they are 180 days contractually past due.
+We charge-off our loans based upon days contractually past due, which is typically 120 days for our unsecured closed-end consumer installment loans and loans secured by collateral and in the period the account becomes 180 days for our unsecured open-ended revolving loans.
 Unsecured consumer loans in bankruptcy are charged-off within 60 days of notification of filing by the bankruptcy court or within contractual charge-off periods, whichever occurs earlier.
 Credit card loans of deceased account holders are charged-off within 60 days of receipt of notification.